V-Sekai/manuals/decisions/20230619-membrane-framework-for-mesh-processing.md

-# Networked Procedural Generation as a Sidecar to the Godot Engine Server
+# Proposed: Networked Procedural Generation as a Sidecar to the Godot Engine Server

 ## Metadata